 FAQ – SF City Hall Guide and Tips

-Yes of course!
+Yes, of course!
 San Francisco City Hall will perform your ceremony, and all you need is valid passports.
-They will then ship out your certificate in 2 weeks.
+They will then ship out your certificate in two weeks.
 Make sure to fill out the online form and postage fees may apply.

 WHEN IS THE BEST TIME?